ABHISHEK1392005/isms-scorm-training-test/docs/02-design/course-outline.md

 The course should also allow the learner to practice these concepts through realistic workplace decisions and receive immediate feedback on their choices.

-### 14. References
+### 15. References

-1. SecureWise, Phase 2 ISMS SCORM Gamified Content Development — Intern Implementation Handbook.
+1. Phase 2 ISMS SCORM Gamified Content Development — Intern Implementation Handbook.
 2. ADL, SCORM 1.2 Documentation.
 3. ISO/IEC 27001, Information Security Management Systems.
 4. NIST, Cybersecurity Framework (CSF) 2.0.